Source: RSM US LLP. PBMares is a member of RSM US Alliance.

 The predecessor to UPMIFA was UMIFA (Uniform Management of Institutional Funds Act).
 UMIFA placed a requirement/focus on the original gift amount, commonly referred to as the “corpus”.
 If the invested funds fell below the corpus, charities/institutions (organizations) were prohibited from further spending until the corpus recovered.

 Under UPMIFA, this concept is now extinct to a large degree.
 UPMIFA now focuses on preservation of purchasing power of the endowment fund over time.
 Under the concept of inflation, the total fund value needs to increase over time in order to hold its value.
-For example, $1 in 1970 is now worth $6.82.
-If a gift of $100,000 was made to an organization in 1970, the fund would need to have a total value of $682,000 today to maintain that purchasing power if the UPMIFA rules had been in place since 1970.
-If an organization only focuses on the corpus, and did not allow for growth, this fund would be severely watered down in its potential if the fund value was still around $100,000 today.
+For example, $1 in 1970 was worth $6.82 in 2020.
+If a gift of $100,000 was made to an organization in 1970, the fund would need to have a total value of $682,000 in 2020 to maintain that purchasing power if the UPMIFA rules had been in place since 1970.
+If an organization only focuses on the corpus, and did not allow for growth, this fund would be severely watered down in its funding potential through 2020.

-UPMIFA even allows organizations to spend from “under-water” endowments if they feel it is prudent to do so.
-Under-water funds are where the fund value drops below the corpus.
+UPMIFA even allows organizations to spend from “underwater” endowments if they feel it is prudent to do so.
+Underwater funds are where the fund value drops below the corpus.
 Again, the theory goes to long-term averaging, with the assumption that over the long term, rates will normalize back to the projected long-term estimated return.
-Admittedly, many organizations feel nervous spending from under-water funds and may decide the prudent move is to suspend spending until the fund has recovered.
+Admittedly, many organizations feel nervous about spending from underwater funds and may decide the prudent move is to suspend spending until the fund has recovered.
 However, it is important to recognize the choices that UPMIFA now provides over UMIFA.

 UPMIFA does take a back seat to donor intentions.
-Where the donor is explicit in their instructions, organizations can follow those instructions without fear even if they go against the UPMIA principles.
+Where the donor is explicit in their instructions, organizations can follow those instructions without fear even if they go against the principles of UPMIFA.
 The reality of the situation is that donors are rarely explicit enough in their instructions to override the UPMIFA guidelines for prudent investing, prudent spending and maintenance of purchasing power.

 The following is a typical clause in a donor endowment agreement:

-We are donating $100,000 to form the Jane Jones Memorial Endowment Fund.
+This donation of $100,000 is to form the Jane Jones Memorial Endowment Fund.
 The fund must be maintained as an endowment fund in perpetuity and earnings from the fund are restricted to the organization’s adult tutoring program.

 We are donating $100,000 to form the Jane Jones Memorial Endowment Fund.
 The fund must be maintained as an endowment fund in perpetuity in the amount of $100,000.
 Any earnings in the fund (above $100,000) can be spent on a current basis for the restricted purpose of funding the organization’s adult tutoring program.

-If the organization is looking to maximize its flexibility for managing the endowment funds and wants to avoid the requirements of UPMIFA, they should work with their donors as they draft their endowment agreements to ensure the terms/instructions are very explicit.
+If the organization is looking to maximize its flexibility for managing the endowment funds and wants to avoid the requirements of UPMIFA, it should work with its donors as its as the endowment agreement is drafted to ensure the terms/instructions are very explicit.

 Prior to UPMIFA, many organizations recorded the appreciation of unrestricted endowments to the unrestricted category of net assets.
 When UPMIFA became effective in the applicable state of the organization, a reclassification should have occurred to move the appreciation into restricted net assets.
-However, we have found in practice that many organizations were not fully informed of the changes under GAAP, and have since continued this incorrect practice.
+However, we have found in practice that many organizations were not fully informed of the changes under GAAP, and have assisted them with their correction of this practice.
 Thus, a total fund value concept should be used for each endowment fund.
 All of the activity occurs within restricted net assets from the beginning fund value, plus new contributions made during the year for the endowment fund, plus all investment income (less investment losses).
 Only when the spending policy for the year is activated does that amount leave the restricted fund balance.

-Fortunately for many organizations, they have many endowment funds, as well as quasi endowment funds, and other investments not tied to any particular fund.
+Fortunately for many organizations, they have multiple endowment funds, as well as quasi endowment funds, and other investments not tied to any particular fund.
 This can be unfortunate for the accounting department that has to keep track of the many funds organized in a comingled environment.
-There are investment advisors who, as a service, can unitize the aggregate holdings back to specific funds to aid in the tracking.
+There are investment advisors and other vendors who, as a service, can unitize the aggregate holdings back to specific funds to aid in the tracking.
 This is common for very large situations in terms of the value of invested funds and the number of funds to be tracked.
-However, for many organizations, they have to go it alone and need a good spreadsheet to aid in the process.
-The ultimate goal is to take the annual return (unless the allocation is calculated monthly or quarterly), and allocate the return (or loss) based on average fund value.
-Thus, a fund that is twice the size of another fund should have twice as much return as the smaller fund, etc. The table below illustrates the concept:
+However, many organizations have to go it alone and need a good spreadsheet to aid in the process.
+The ultimate goal is to allocate the return (or loss) based on average fund value.
+Thus, a fund that is twice the size of another fund should have twice as much return as the smaller fund, etc. The table below illustrates this concept:

 Ultimately, the funds should get their fair share of the total return of the investments using a reasonable method of allocation.